 A native Texan, Andy’s ranching grandfather taught him that you cannot rule Mother Nature; you have to work with her.
 His family, wife Mary and two children, chose to move to Bastrop in 2004 to be closer to Mother Nature.
 They bought property from environmental advocate Carl Manz, who introduced them to regional water issues.

-Andy and Mary certified as Texas Master Naturalists, are members of the Alum Creek Wildlife Management Association, and have become active in water issues.
+Andy and Mary, certified as Texas Master Naturalists, are members of the Alum Creek Wildlife Management Association, and have become active in water issues.
 Andy hopes his expertise will help SAWDF educate Texans so they can advocate for a sustainable groundwater policy & practice.
 Andy stood out as the lone landowner witness in the recent LCRA contested case hearing, delivering an eloquent and poignant appeal to LCRA to be the "good neighbor" Andy and many others believe the water utility has heretofore been in our communities.

 SAWDF is governed by its Board of Directors.
 Its volunteer Board, non-voting advisors and fundraising committee will be drawn as much as possible from members of the various rural communities served by SAWDF.
 The proximity of those communities to population centers produces a rich and diverse pool of ranchers, farmers, professionals, urban commuters, students, retirees and local business persons willing to serve their neighbors.
 All volunteers are welcome.